 by Maya George, Rufus King High School

 The Young Playwrights Festival is Milwaukee Chamber Theatre's signature education program.
-This writing competition is designed to encourage high school students to explore themes and relationships from a uniquely adolescent perspective, through the writing of a one-act play.
+This annual writing competition is designed to encourage high school students to explore themes and relationships from a uniquely adolescent perspective through the writing of a one-act play.
+Ten pieces are designated Distinguished Plays every year.
+The Distinguished Plays from two years running then enter into final competition for a slot in the YPF Showcase, a biennial event which features fully produced performances of three winning one-act plays in the Broadway Theatre Center's Studio Theatre.
 College level designers and emerging professional directors are engaged to bring the scripts to life on stage with age-appropriate actors.
-The competition culminates in the fully produced performance of three winning one-act plays in the Broadway Theatre Center's Studio Theatre.

-Playwrights must be high school students during the academic school year that their one-act plays are submitted to the festival.
-Submissions are taken until June 1 and winners are notified by August 1 of every program year.
+Playwrights must be high school students during the academic school year that their one-act plays are submitted to the Festival.
+Submissions are taken until June 1, and winners are notified by July 1 of every program year.

-This program serves hundreds of people each season.
-Teachers can receive four FREE playwriting workshops for their students and a packet of additional activities and handouts to supplement artist visits.
-High school students not only receive in-class instruction, but one-on-one mentoring as they draft and revise their play.
+This program serves hundreds each season.
+Teachers may elect to participate in our YPF Playwriting Residency, which features four FREE playwriting workshops for their students and a packet of additional activities and handouts to supplement artist visits.
+High school students not only receive in-class instruction but one-on-one mentoring as they draft and revise their play.
 College students receive the opportunity to fulfill one of the design or technical positions required for our biennial showcase of YPF plays.
 Non-professional actors of ALL ages are encouraged to audition for one of the three winning plays, which are directed by emerging Milwaukee directors.

 For more information about auditioning for roles, click here.